willyopudo/sample_customer_surveyapp/readme.txt

+This is a demo customer online survey and review application which can be adapted for any business

-Free Download Source Code "Online Survey System "
+Free Download Source Code "Customer Survey System Application"

 FIRST Download

-1.XAMPP
+1.XAMPP/LAMP

-2."TEXT EDITOR" NOTEPAD++ OR SUBLIME TEXT 3 / ETC.
+2."TEXT EDITOR" VS CODE OR SUBLIME TEXT 3 / ETC.

 3"survey"